Breastfeeding is a learned process. Here's how to get started.

-Babies generally have three to five poopy diapers per 24 hours.
+Babies generally have three to five solid diapers per 24 hours.
 The poops should be at least the size of a quarter, yellow in color and sometimes seedy in texture.
 Variations in color are normal too.
 Some babies will poop after every feeding, and some will consolidate the poops more.
-Pee diapers vary, but five to six wet diapers per day is normal.
+Pee diapers vary, but five to seven wet diapers per day is normal.

 Diapers only tell half the story of how much milk a baby is getting.
-The most reliable test is a weight check (no clothes or diaper, and on the same scale each time if possible).
+The most reliable test is a weight check (placing baby on the same scale each time if possible, wearing no clothes or diaper).

 It can take up to two weeks for a baby to get back to their birth weight, but by the end of the first week, a baby should be gaining rather than continuing to lose weight.
 If your baby isn't gaining weight, get help right away!

-Nursing should be pain-free by the end of the first week.
-Some mild tenderness when your baby first latches is within the spectrum of normal, but pain that is severe, lasts more than a few seconds, lasts between feeds or that is accompanied by broken or cracked skin, is not normal and you may need help fixing your infant's latch.
+Nursing should be relatively pain-free by the end of the first or second week.
+Some mild tenderness when your baby first latches is within the spectrum of normal, but pain that is severe, lasts more than a few seconds, lasts between feeds or is accompanied by broken or cracked skin, that is not normal and you may need help fixing your infant's latch.

 If you have any issues or concerns with breastfeeding, get help sooner rather than later because these problems only tend to get worse with time.
-Often all that you need is a quick adjustment to your latch, or positioning.
+Often all that you need is a quick adjustment to your latch or positioning.
 Some moms and babies need a little more help.
-Ask your pediatrician for recommendations for a lactation consultant or other trusted helper.
+Ask your pediatrician for recommendations for a lactation consultant.